mthbchrd/mixed_messages/README.md

 Here's a Codecademy's Portfolio Project called *Mixed Message*.
 The goal of this portfolio project is to practice some JavaScript, Git and MarkDown fundamentals.

 ### General Information
-I decided to implement a script that generates an absurd discussion between some of Ionesco's Rhinoceros play.
+I decided to implement a script that generates an absurd discussion between some of Ionesco's Rhinoceros play characters.
 :speech_balloon:
 :left_speech_bubble: